Our video player’s default aspect ratio is 16:9. We recommend you upload a file that exactly matches one of the following 16:9 resolutions:

 Please do not add black borders (letterboxing or pillarboxing) to your video file before you upload it.

 We then generate a range of renditions from your uploaded video, making a combination of MP4, HLS and/or DASH outputs.
-Our default encoding profile outputs four different bitrates for each, ranging from a low quality - as a fall-back for mobile connections - up to a HD-quality.
+Our default encoding profile outputs different bitrates for each, ranging from a low quality - for slower connections - up to a HD-quality.
 Since our player uses Adaptive Bitrate Streaming, the quality of the video varies depending on the speed of the viewer’s connection.
 This happens automatically and seamlessly, switching to a higher quality version if their connection is determined as being fast enough to support it.